Call Toll-Free CA & USA

 Your personal documents, as well as the vehicle registration papers, are private property and may not be retained by police officers for any reason.
 If a police officer insists on stopping you or retaining your documents for no apparent reason, ask him to escort you to the nearest police station to clear the problem.
 If you believe a traffic police officer or any other law enforcement official acted inappropriately, or you have questions regarding their behavior, call 2257-7798, ext.
 2506 and ask to be referred to the nearest police station.

-In case of an accident, stay with the car and DO NOT MOVE IT, unless ordered by a police officer.
-Costa Rican law states that you must wait until the police arrive at the scene.
+In the case of an accident, stay with the car and DO NOT MOVE IT, unless ordered by a police officer.
+Costa Rican law states that you must wait until the police and an insurance representative arrive at the scene.
 Contact Vamos immediately for further assistance.
 You may also report the accident by calling 911 or 800-800-8000.
-Return To Contents